 HRT | Hormone Replacement Therapy | Glengarry private

 HRT is beneficial when started at the time of the menopause.
-The widely-reported research that showed problems with HRT, was in women in their 60s who already had medical problems.
-When started at the correct time, hormone replacement therapy cuts deaths by 25% according to the SAME research, and other large studies.
-Despite this, women and doctors are afraid to use it because the reduced death rates in under-60s weren’t reported!
-HRT Patches may be even better than tablets as theoretically they give their effects using a lower level of overall hormone.
+The widely-reported research that showed problems with HRT, was in women started in their 60s who already had medical problems.
+When started at the correct time, hormone replacement therapy does not increase death.
+Despite this, women and doctors are afraid to use HRT because the reduced death rates in under-60s in the research weren’t reported!
+HRT Patches may be even better than tablets as theoretically they deliver their effects using a lower level of overall hormone.

 HRT is good for treating ﬂushes, sweats and vaginal dryness.
 It prevents fractures and helps the discs in the spine.
 Oestrogen without or with testosterone helps some reproductive depression, energy and libido.
-There is plenty of evidence that it reduces heart attacks in under-60s.
 HRT improves the texture of the skin & nails.
-There is a 1% extra lifetime risk of breast cancer, but not an increased risk of dying from it – ie. it’s usually more curable, despite being more frequent.
-This breast effect should be balanced against the fewer heart attacks, fewer deaths and serious fractures in those who start HRT below the age of 60.
+There is a 1% extra lifetime risk of breast cancer, but not an increased risk of dying from it.
+The cancer is usually more curable, despite occurring more frequently.
+This breast effect should be balanced against the benefits in those who start HRT at the right time.

 HRT will stop your hot ﬂushes and sweats

 Troublesome hot ﬂushes, severe night sweats and headaches causing chronic insomnia are characteristic symptoms of the menopause.
 These symptoms may last for many years.
 Apart from being socially embarrassing they result in tiredness and depression because of lack of sleep.
 These symptoms can be cut by at least 75% with HRT.
 No other teatment is as good.

 Oestrogens will treat vaginal dryness, painful intercourse and lack of libido